-- Tulum, Mexico on a Budget
+- A Magical Trip to Tulum, Mexico: On a Budget

 Late that evening, we arrive in Salerno to catch our bus to Amalfi.
 Our poor Airbnb hosts had been waiting for us to arrive for hours.
 We meet up with them, drop off our bags, and walk to dinner.
 Sweet relief.
 I had the best clam pasta of my life that night and the last three days of our trip were pure bliss.
 I’m chalking all of this up to a learning experience.

 My Italy Travel Advice:

 - Book accommodations that can be reached by public transit

 - Spend (at least) your first night in the town you fly into